 Sarah may be reached directly at email@example.com.

-Michelle has practiced family law for over 13 years, including 9 years at Trope and Trope LLP.
-She has extensive experience handling complex financial matters.
-Michelle focuses her practice on spousal/child support calcuations, property division and business disputes.
+Michelle has been admitted to practice law in California since 2000.
+She has practiced family law for over 14 years, including 9 years at Trope and Trope LLP.
+She has extensive experience handling complex financial matters and multi-million dollar settlements.
+Michelle focuses her practice on spousal and child support calculations, property division and business disputes.

 Michelle may be reached directly at firstname.lastname@example.org.

-Prior to joining Howe Engelbert LLP, Rebecca worked as a Law Clerk at Trope and Trope LLP and Elkins Kalt Weintraub Reuben Gartside LLP.
+Prior to joining Howe Engelbert LLP and the California Bar in 2017, Rebecca worked as a Law Clerk at Trope and Trope LLP and Elkins Kalt Weintraub Reuben Gartside LLP.
 During law school, Rebecca clerked for the Honorable Harvey A. Silberman, who presides as a Family Law Judge at the Pasadena branch of the Los Angeles Superior Court.

 She received her law degree from Southwestern Law School and her Bachelor's Degree in Political Science from the University of California - Los Angeles.